First Year Application Requirements

 Applicants choosing to submit the ACT are not required to submit the optional writing test.

 SAT II Subject Tests (Optional)

 SAT Subject Tests are not required, and students opting not to send Subject Tests will not be penalized.
 However, SAT Subject Tests will be considered if submitted as part of a testing profile.
 Subject Tests may enhance an applicant’s credentials, particularly for applicants from non-traditional school backgrounds (homeschooled, non-graded schools, etc.).
 Note that a strong score on an SAT Subject Test is also one way to fulfill Vassar’s Foreign Language Proficiency requirement.

-In addition, if English is neither your first language nor the primary language of instruction you have used throughout secondary school (minimum of three full years in English), you should submit the results of the Test of English as a Foreign Language (TOEFL) and/or the International English Language Testing System (IELTS).
+In addition, if English is neither your first language nor the primary language of instruction you have used throughout secondary school (minimum of three full years in English), you should submit the results of the Test of English as a Foreign Language (TOEFL) and/or the International English Language Testing System (IELTS) exam.
 Vassar typically expects scores of at least 100 on the Internet-based TOEFL, a 600 on the paper-based version, or a 7.0 on the IELTS.
 Note that Vassar reviews only the single-sitting highest score, and does not use My Best Scores or super-scoring for English Proficiency exams.
 Vassar does not grant waivers for TOEFL/IELTS based on SAT/ACT or other exams.
 You may submit a PDF copy of your official score report validated by a school official or have the scores sent by TOEFL or IELTS.